Employee retention strategy: How to keep your best people

 2: Set measurable goals and track progress

-- Establishing clear retention goals and key performance indicators (KPIs) helps track the effectiveness of your strategy of reducing turnover.
+- Establish clear retention goals and key performance indicators (KPIs) so you can track how well you are reducing turnover.

 - Work out who is leaving (your top performers?) and when.
 If it's within a year of hiring, your recruitment process may be in need of an overhaul.